 Jesse's first wife was Belilla "Betsy" Wagoner (1828- ? ), a native of Ohio, and the daughter of James Wagoner.
 Their wedding took place in 1848, at the New Hope Lutheran Church in Adamsville, Muskingum County, OH.
 At the time, he was age 21 and she 20.

-They had 12 children, of whom seven were living at the time of the Civil War -- Elizabeth A. Gaumer, George A. Gaumer, Charles H. Gaumer, Sarah C. Gaumer, Mary A. Gaumer, Lydia E. Gaumer and Lovisa Evelyn Sneegas.
+They bore a dozen children, of whom seven were living at the time of the Civil War -- Elizabeth A. Gaumer, George A. Gaumer, Charles H. Gaumer, Sarah C. Gaumer, Mary A. Gaumer, Lydia E. Gaumer and Lovisa Evelyn Sneegas.

 In 1856, Jesse and Belilla, along with his brother and sister in law Daniel and Amelia (Wisecarver) Gaumer, were charter members of the St. Paul Church of Cochocton County.
 This church was said to have been "virtually a child" of Jesse's home congregation, New Hope Evangelical Lutheran Church of Adamsville, as all of the charter members except one were raised and members of New Hope, and Rev. Samuel Kaemmerer was pastor of both.
 Belilla's kin, Harrison and Malinda Wagoner, and Elijah and Elizabeth Wagoner, also were inaugural members.